-If yes, please provide a description of how the CB planning fits into the hospital's strategic plan, and provide the section of the strategic plan that applies to CB.
+If yes, please provide a specific description of how CB planning fits into the hospital's strategic plan.
+If this is a publicly available document, please provide a link here and indicate which sections apply to CB planning.

 MedStar Health's vision is to be the trusted leader in caring for people and advancing health.
-In the fiscal year 2013-2017 MedStar Health Strategic Plan, community health and community benefit initiatives and tactics are organized under the implementation strategy of "Develop coordinated care/population health management capabilities."
-At the hospital-level, community health and community benefit initiatives and tactics are organized under the "Market Leadership" focus area.
+As part of MedStar Health's fiscal 2018-2020 system strategic plan (which acts as the umbrella plan for all MedStar hospitals), community health and community benefit initiatives and tactics are organized under the Evolving Care Delivery Model domain, with a recognition of health disparities and an aim to integrate community health initiatives into the interdisciplinary model of care.

-- b.
-What stakeholders in the hospital are involved in your hospital community benefit process/structure to implement and deliver community benefit activities?
+b.
+What stakeholders within the hospital are involved in your hospital community benefit process/structure to implement and deliver community benefit activities?
 (Please place a check next to any individual/group involved in the structure of the CB process and describe the role each plays in the planning process (additional positions may be added as necessary)

-- i.
+i.
 Senior Leadership

-- 1. x_CEO
+- 1. XCEO

-- 2. x_CFO
+- 2. XCFO

-- 3. x_Other (please specify) CMO/COO
+- 3. X Other (please specify) CMO/COO